 What moments are worth putting some extra thought into?

-The invitation, of course!
+The invitations, of course!
 It creates buzz and sets the tone.
 It can even make people who were unable to attend find a way to be there.
 But the flow of the party is critical.
 When the toast happens, when the champagne is served, surprise elements, etc. Think all those through and designate someone to help you stay on track.

 How can you personalize a dinner at a restaurant or bare event space?